-Several years ago Maddie Bradshaw hit the one million dollar mark and turned a hobby she loved into a profitable company with sales reaching 50,000 units per month.
+Several years ago Maddie Bradshaw hit the one million dollar mark by turning a hobby she loved into a profitable company with sales reaching 50,000 units per month.
 What kind of craze could yield such returns, one may ask?

 Locker inspiration and magnetic bottlecaps!
 Bradshaw found her inspiration in some old bottlecaps, created fun designs and displayed them in her locker for the whole world to see.
 Sooner than later her classmates were begging Bradshaw to design more bottlecaps.
 But Bradshaw’s inspiration didn’t stop there.
 She later turned her bottle cap designs into fun jewelry, creating a necklace with interchangeable charms.